Matching Different Granite Slab Colors

 And that is what enhancers do too.

-In other words, polished granite already has the "wet look" so applying an "enhancer" really has no effect.
+In other words, polished granite countertops already have the "wet look" so applying an "enhancer" really has no effect.

 Now some companies make topical coatings (not impregnating sealers) that can change the look, or increase the gloss, but they can be unpredictable and may not change the color.

 But really, if you are in a position to do so, you should get the job re-done.
-Helping you pick out and match slabs is their job.
+Helping you pick out and match the granite countertop slabs is their job.

 At the very least they can take the left overs from the two slabs that match and use those to find a better candidate for the third slab.
 Rip out and replace the third/non-matching slab.

-Plus Tropical Brown is not real absorbent and could be difficult to seal or use get an enhancer to absorb enough.
+Plus Tropical Brown granite is not typically real absorbent and could be difficult to seal or use get an enhancer to absorb enough.

-I know this is not an entirely satisfying answer if you are stuck with the enhancer route, however that situation doesn't really have a good or proven solution.
-If you can't get a slab replaced then, hopefully Dry Treat can help.
+I know this is not an entirely satisfying answer if you are stuck with the enhancer route, however this situation doesn't really have a good or proven solution.
+Need to take it case by case.

 I'd be curious to know if it works or what happens.
 Let me know via the comments link at the bottom.